 The Flexible, Hidden Basket

 These broad brushstrokes may be fine, but there may be another way to diversify your portfolio: whole life insurance.3 You may already know that it’s a policy that pays out at the time of your death and it can provide financial confidence to the people you love most after a worst-case scenario.
 But, that’s not all it can do.
-Whole life insurance can diversify your overall portfolio and provide a number of “living benefits,” including tax-free income in retirement.4
+Whole life insurance can diversify your overall portfolio and provide a number of “living benefits,” including a tax-favored resource to supplement your income in retirement.4

 How does this work?
 As you pay premiums on your whole life insurance policy, the policy can steadily accumulate cash value.5 During your lifetime, you can use this money to fund major expenses like paying for your child’s college education or building a business.6

 Better yet, it’s insulated from the volatility of the stock market.
 As a result, you get the potential for growing cash value, without the wild (and sometimes risky) ride of the market.
 In addition, you may receive annual dividend payments.7